Thursday, July 31, 2008

 I have been off the grid so am late in commenting on TripAdvisor's acquisition of social network Virtual Tourist and meta-search company OneTime.com (deal press release here). alarm:clock is crediting the nine year old Virtual Tourist with 5 million uniques and 30 million page views a month.
 Hotelmarketing.com reported in April that Virtual Tourist had passed the million member mark.
 The release says that VirtualTourist General Manager Giampiero Ambrosi and OneTime General Manager Dena Yahy will stay with the company but no word on what will happen witth Virtual Tourist founders J.R.
 Johnson and Tilman Reissfelder.

-.
+I have been saying for a while now that TripAdvisor is an advertising network.
 They are already calling themselves the TripAdvisor Media Network (see the bottom of this press release as an example).

 The combined network is carrying some 32 million unique users per month.
 To put this in perspective I understand that ValueClick Media is the second biggest of the independent advertising networks (here is a list of the top ten from Dec 07).
 By independent I mean one not owned by a large publisher such as Advertising.com (AOL), BlueLithium (Yahoo!) and aQuantive (Microsoft).
 ValueClick claim 137mm uniques it their ad network.
 32 Million for TripAdvisor is still well short of the ValueClick mark but still more that enough to be a top network.
 I predict that very soon TripAdvisor will start selling ads for sites they do not own.